 Prohibited clothing includes the use of obscene, sexual, drug/alcohol/tobacco related messages, seethrough clothing, or gang related symbols.
 Hats or caps are NOT allowed to be worn in the school building.
 Hats must be stored in the student lockers during school.
 Clothes, which in any way reveal undergarments, genital areas, buttocks, or breast areas, are considered obscene.
-It is a general understanding that shorts/skirts need to be longer than extended fingertips.
 Undershirts, belly shirts, and spaghetti straps are not appropriate school dress.
 Students who wear clothing that is deemed inappropriate for school will be asked to change into other clothes or will go home to change into appropriate clothes.
 Policy 428.0